About LOFT and The Application Process

 Listening and Spoken Language must be the teen’s primary mode of communication.

-Two sessions of LOFT will be held at the Georgetown University Conference Center and Hotel, 3800 Reservoir Road, NW, Washington, DC.
-Each session can accommodate 20 teens.
+Two sessions of LOFT will be held at the Hyatt Place National Mall, 400 E St. SW, Washington, D.C.
+20024.
+Each session can accommodate up to 20 teens.
 Holding both sessions is dependent upon the number of applications and funding.

 The Program Fee is $875 per registrant.
 This covers lodging, all meals, snacks, activity fees, and ground transportation from arrival to departure.
 A credit card is required to cover any incidental expenses the teen may incur at the hotel.

 Submitting the Application